GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 GPS Signal Lock

-For the GNSS module to obtain a GPS signal, the AP must be powered on or the USB port must be enabled.
-The USB port is enabled either in the AP join profile on the wireless controller or in the port profile on the Meraki dashboard.
-After 10 minutes, the GNSS module attempts to retrieve a satellite signal and the LED on the side of the module blinks green.
-Once a GPS signal is achieved, the LED transitions to solid green.
+For the GNSS module to obtain a GPS signal, the AP must be powered on and have its USB port enabled.
+The USB port can be enabled either in the AP join profile on the wireless controller or the Meraki dashboard port profile.
+After 10 minutes, the GNSS module attempts to retrieve a satellite signal, and the LED on the side of the module blinks green.
+The LED transitions to solid green once the module obtains the GPS signal.

-For the GNSS module to achieve a stable GPS lock, the module must be in sight of at least 4 satellites.
+For the GNSS module to achieve a stable GPS lock, the module must be in sight of at least four satellites.
 However, for greater location accuracy, it is advised to have a reception of 6-8 satellites at any given time.
 If an AP’s internal or external GPS module acquires a signal, then the location type indicates “GNSS”.
-If the AP uses either wired or wireless geolocation propagation techniques obtain location from a neighboring GNSS AP, then its location type will be “Derived”.
+If the AP uses wired or wireless geolocation propagation techniques to obtain location from a neighboring GNSS AP, then its location type indicates “Derived”.

 A close up of a deviceDescription automatically generated